Add a VMware vCenter

 Does not apply to Deep Security as a Service

-You can import a VMware vCenter into Deep Security Manager and then protect its virtual machines either agentlessly, with an agent, or in combined mode (For information on those options, see Choose agentless protection or combined mode.)
+You can import a VMware vCenter into Deep Security Manager and then protect its virtual machines either agentlessly, with an agent, or in combined mode (For information on those options, see Choose agentless vs. combined mode protection.)

 You cannot import a vCenter that is using vShield Manager.
 For information on migrating from vShield Manager to a supported VMware product, see Compatibility between VMware NSX 6.2.3 and NSX 6.2.4 with Deep Security.

-- Go to Computers > New > Add Add VMware vCenter.
+- In Deep Security Manager, go to Computers > New > Add Add VMware vCenter.

-- Enter the vCenter Server IP Address (or hostname if DNS is configured and able to resolve FQDN to IP addresses), and the username and password for the vCenter.
+- Enter the vCenter Server IP Address (or hostname if DNS is configured and able to resolve FQDN to IP addresses), port number to connect to the vCenter, and the username and password for the vCenter.
 Click Next.

 - Review the vCenter information and click Finish.